MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

         Architectures in the fat file: Release-fat/SwiftFrameworkProxy.framework/SwiftFrameworkProxy are: x86_64 arm64
         ```

+    > [!TIP]
-    **Note:** If you want to support just a single platform (for example, you are building an app, which can be run on a device only) you can skip the step to create the fat library and use the output framework from the device build earlier.
+    > If you want to support just a single platform (for example, you are building an app, which can be run on a device only) you can skip the step to create the fat library and use the output framework from the device build earlier.

+    > [!TIP]
-    **Note:** You can also use [the helper script](https://github.com/alexeystrakh/xamarin-binding-swift-framework/blob/master/Swift/Scripts/build.fat.sh#L16-L24) to create the fat framework, which automates all steps above.
+    > You can also use [the helper script](https://github.com/alexeystrakh/xamarin-binding-swift-framework/blob/master/Swift/Scripts/build.fat.sh#L16-L24) to create the fat framework, which automates all steps above.

 ### Step 2.
 Prepare metadata